You are here

 Carter Van Waes, M.D, Ph.D., with a volunteer.

-The NIDCD Otolaryngology Surgeon-Scientist Program (OSSP) is a mentored, junior faculty career development program within the NIDCD Intramural Research Program.
-The program typically requires two to five years, during which time the candidate designs and implements a career development plan that ideally integrates basic scientific and clinical research.
+The NIDCD Otolaryngology Surgeon-Scientist Program (OSSP) is a mentored, junior-faculty career development program within the NIDCD Intramural Research Program.
+The program typically requires five to eight years, during which time the candidate designs and implements a career development plan that ideally integrates basic scientific and clinical research.

 The key elements of support for the program are: